oorkan/oorkan.dev/content/blog/git/gitignore exceptions the tricky parts.md

 {{<img src="https://res.cloudinary.com/oorkan/image/upload/v1610123254/blog/img/topics/git/gitignore_exceptions_the_tricky_parts/gitignore-exceptions-ex3_tzxhnj.png" alt="gitignore exceptions - ex 3" loading="lazy">}}

-With asterisk added, we say: `Ignore everything in the folder`.
-While, without asterisk, we say: `Ignore the folder`.
+With an asterisk added, we say: `Ignore everything in the folder`.
+While, without an asterisk, we say: `Ignore the folder`.

-When we are **not** dealing with gitignore exceptions, there's no difference using `dir/*` or just `dir`.
-This happens because if everything is ignored in the directory, then git will find no meaning adding it to commit.
+When we are **not** dealing with `gitignore` exceptions, there's no difference between using `dir/*` or just `dir`.
+This happens, because, if everything is ignored in the directory, then git will find no meaning in adding it to commit.

 But things are changing when we have exceptions in gitignore.
 And the reason why it's not working when we simply use `dir` is that: